 When a tree you love has a big wound, the bridge graft is your best aid if you are willing to put the time and work into the job.
-It is a type of repair graft, not used to propagate plants but to heal them.
+It is a type of repair graft, not used to propagate plants but to supplement damaged vascular tissue.

 When to Use a Bridge Graft

 You might want to use a bridge graft if the tree is special and/or the wound is large.
 This graft takes a lot of work.
 It’s not worth it for small wounds that will heal well on their own, or trees without a major role in your landscape.
 If you do choose to use a bridge graft, do it during the active growing season.
 You need bark that will “slip,” and this is only possible during the active season of growth in spring through summer.
 Early spring is best.

 A scion is a young shoot or branch of a tree commonly used in grafting.
 This project uses scions from the damaged tree, if possible, to create a patch that is likely to hold, protect the tree, and heal the injury.

 Equipment / Tools

 - Chisel and mallet (if needed)

 - Bow saw (if needed)

 - One-year-old scions of 1/4 inch to 1/2 inch thick and long enough to bridge the wound